 We wrote an article on the Muay Thai heavy bag that you can also check out.

 You can expect to see the basic heavy bag at any Muay Thai, MMA, or Boxing gym you train at.
 It is the most versatile bag and allows you to work on most of your basic strikes.
 The heavy bag will allow you to work on your technique, power, and conditioning.
 It is by far the best all-purpose bag that can be used for everything.

 Most heavy bags are hung about waist high and have varying degrees of swing depending on the fill and weight of the bag.
 Most people fill their heavy bags with shredded fabrics so it gives it a realistic and satisfying feeling when you punch or kick the bag.
-After time heavy bag swill always get harder near the bottom of the bag when the fill starts to compact together and become more dense.
+After time heavy bag swill always gets harder near the bottom of the bag when the fill starts to compact together and become denser.

 If you fill your heavy bag with a hard material like sand, expect to be hitting a rock.
 If you fill your bag with lighter materials the bag will swing back and forth very rapidly.
-The benefit of the harder fill materials is that you will be able to conditioning your shins better compared to soft filled material.
+The benefit of the harder fill materials is that you will be able to condition your shins better compared to soft filled material.